SB Mirosa: History

 In 1964 she was re-rigged- this time as a bowsprit barge to race, this was done by Dilberry Clark and Bill Percy.
 She was sold in 1967 to Alan Walker who used her as a live-in barge, but also raced with her, with Jimmy Diddams as skipper.
 In 1970 Carrie Spencer bought her and started racing her again in 1970.
 Peter Dodds, bought her in 1976 and based her at Iron Wharf, Faversham, where he lives aboard her.
-He are refitted her extensively, and sails her to the Humber down to the Isle of Wight.
+He refitted her extensively, and sails her to the Humber down to the Isle of Wight.
 She takes part in all of the barge matches.